EduardaSRBastos/Spotify-Lyrics/README.md

    - Ensure you have Node.js and npm installed on your machine.
    - Install Electron by running `npm install electron --save-dev`.
    - Run `npm install` to install dependencies.
-   - To use the application with a local server:
-     1. Install a simple HTTP server globally by running `npm install -g http-server`.
+   - Install a simple HTTP server globally by running `npm install -g http-server`.
-     2. Navigate to the project directory and run `http-server`.
-   - Run `npm start` in other terminal in the project directory to start the application.
+   - Run `npm start` in the project directory to start the application.
    - Alternatively, to open the app by clicking on an executable file, run `npx electron-packager .
 Spotify-Lyrics`.
-     1. The packaged application will be available in the `Spotify-Lyrics` directory.
+     - The packaged application will be available in the `Spotify-Lyrics` directory.

 </br>